Speed of Sound (song): Accolades

-"Speed of Sound" was nominated for two Grammy Awards in the categories of Best Rock Song and Best Rock Performance by a Duo or Group with Vocals at the 2006 Grammy Awards.
-It won a MTV Europe Music Award for Best Song as well.
+"Speed of Sound" was nominated for two Grammy Awards in the categories of Best Rock Song and Best Rock Performance by a Duo or Group with Vocals at the 48th Annual Grammy Awards in 2006.
+It won a MTV Europe Music Award for Best Song at the 2005 MTV Europe Music Awards as well.
 In December 2005, the track appeared at number nine on Q magazine's "100 Greatest Tracks of the Year".
-In 2006, it won a Brit Award for Best British Single.
+It also won a Brit Award for Best British Single at the Brit Awards 2006.
 The year also saw the American Society of Composers, Authors and Publishers (ASCAP) naming "Speed of Sound" their Song of the Year.
+In 2024, KROQ-FM included "Speed of Sound" on their "Top 500 Songs from the Last 30 Years" list at number 365.

 Music video

 Production

 The video promo for "Speed of Sound" was shot on a Los Angeles sound stage on 22 and 23 April 2005.
-Shooting took place on large sets backed by large Light-emitting diode (LED) displays developed by Element Labs.
+Shooting took place on large sets backed by large light-emitting diode (LED) displays developed by Element Labs.
 The performance-based video was directed by Mark Romanek.
 The video features the band performing in front of a curved ellipse wall that consists of 640 Element Labs' VersaTubes placed on 6 in centres.

-The on-set animations were programmed and performed live during the shoot.
+The on-set animations were programmed and performed live during the shoot via the suggestion of visualist Ash Beck.
 Romanek wanted the song's stem "split out" and to have the drums, bass, guitar, and vocals on separate tracks, which were then animated, and the lights were synthesised to each of the tracks.
 In the end, Romanek and Michael Keeling, the lighting designer, opted to use Chris Martin's vocal track to animate "because it had such dynamics.
 Roughly 75% of the video is driven by voice-activated animation", said Keeling.